netcreateorg/nc-multiplex/ReadMe.md

 `ctrl-c` to quit the running app.

-Alternatively you can use `npm run package` to do it without running the app.
+Alternatively you can use `npm run package` if you want the network to run in STANDALONE mode (no edits).

 The NetCreate instances spun up by `nc-multiplex` will use the shared compiled code for each NetCreate instance.